UppalAnshuk/LIVI_neurips23/README.md

 BNN as that is, currently, the only supported way of training BNNs with implicit posteriors.

 ### Large Scale Usage
+The advice below is recommended if the BNN contains over 50K parameters and has been tested for up to 30M parameters.
 Use `CorreMMGenerator` class in `bnn_src/models.py` for large scale BNNs.
 This class uses a matrix multiplication generator for generating very high dimensional vectors of parameters of a BNN.
 Please refer to `gen_arch_config` folder to see the architecture of the generators used in the paper.